KatrinaGW/Stitcher-Personal-Project/README.md

 ## Current Features
 - Lists of Projects
-  - Each project has stitch counters and urls
+  - Each project has stitch counters, urls, and notes
   - Each project has a status, and the projects are sorted by status
 - Stitch counters
   - Stitch counters have names, a current count, and a goal count